 Long story short, this was my first taste of online income, and I was immediately hooked.
 I paid off my credit card bill before the payment cycle ended that month and vowed to never do anything that risky *and stupid* again.
 Within 12 months of creating a freelancer profile online, I made over $60,000 working less than 15 hours a week.
 I was able to travel to Europe with friends, surf for several months at a time in Indonesia, and free climb the Regular North West Face of Half Dome in Yosemite, CA. Entrepreneurship and Internet income gave me freedom.

 In early 2017, I gave investing another crack, and I had a lot more success.
 I originally created The Options Bro to share the dozen options trading strategies tutorials that I spent months explaining.

-From day 1, my goal was to create a simple resource with unbiased information on all things in finance.
+From day 1, my goal was to create a simple online resource with unbiased information on all things finance.
 Today, I spend most of my time overseeing an investment portfolio, managing this website, climbing/surfing, and enjoying the basic activities that I once took for granted, like walking.